 Lexington County has asked the Corps to provided additional funding and support to expand that previous study to include the addition of Housing Buyouts in the Challedon area.
 It is our belief that the additional properties will allow for improvements along the creek that would then allow for development of the 12-acre tract into a large retention pond that could also include a recreation component in the way of trails, static fitness stations and plant and/or wildlife observation.
-This effort would likely involve the Irmo-Chapin Recreation Commission (a SC

-Special Purpose District providing Recreation, Leisure and Seniors Services in the area), the County of Lexington, and the US Army Corps of Engineers, collaborating with other organizations and stakeholders in the community.
-Our Action Plan includes an allocation of \$1,134,081 towards mitigation and resiliency as an area benefit to infrastructure in this Low-to-Moderate Income Area.
+This effort would likely involve the Irmo-Chapin Recreation Commission (a SC Special Purpose District providing Recreation, Leisure and Seniors Services in the area), the County of Lexington, and the US Army Corps of Engineers, collaborating with other organizations and stakeholders in the community.
+Our Action Plan includes an allocation of \$1,154,371 towards mitigation and resiliency as an area benefit to infrastructure in this Low-to-Moderate Income Area.
 Our plan would leverage that money against additional funding that may be available from USACoE, possible other federal, state and/or local grants, donations from local business and commercial enterprises and community organizations to redevelop this flood prone area into a usable community asset.

 Administering Entity: The County's Community Development Department and Public Works Department will work together to directly manage all public infrastructure improvement activities.
 Contractors will be procured to carry out the actual labor and construction/installation of the to-be-identified activities.
 Public infrastructure activities are not scheduled to commence until after the residential buy-out program is completed.
-Therefore, it is estimated that these activities would begin in early 2019 and should be completed by the end of 2020.
+Therefore, it is estimated that these activities would begin in early 2020 and should be completed by the end of 2021.

-Proposed Start/End Dates: January 2019 - December 2020
+Proposed Start/End Dates: January 2020 - December 2021

-Geographic Area Served: Low-to-Moderate Income Census Tracts within Lexington County that experienced storm damage.
+Geographic Area Served: Low-to-Moderate Income Census Tracts within Lexington County that experienced storm damage will be primary focus for infrastructure improvements.
 The Challedon neighborhood is likely to be the primary focus of CDBG-DR infrastructure improvements.

-Funding Allocated: The County has allocated \$1,134,081 or 5.3% of total allocation for infrastructure improvements within the impacted LMI areas.
+Funding Allocated: The County has allocated \$1,154,081 or 5.4% of total allocation for infrastructure improvements within the impacted LMI areas.

 Basis for Allocation: The Challedon neighborhood, described above, is the only LMI Area that experienced significant flood impact.
-Buy-outs are the highest priority in this community followed by infrastructure improvements to serve the remaining homes as well as homes downstream.
+Buy-outs are the highest priority in this community.
+Infrastructure improvements will be allocated to Lexington County LMI area roads significantly damaged during the flood.

-Outcome Measure: Improved infrastructure capacity, specifically storm water controls, serving the Challedon neighborhood and the surrounding community.
+Outcome Measure: Improved infrastructure capacity, specifically unpaved roads, serving the Lexington County LMI communities.

-National Objective: These funds large majority of these funds, \$3,437,830 of the \$3,737,830 total, will be utilized for activities and improvements identified in the Challedon neighborhood.
+National Objective: These funds will be utilized for activities and improvements identified in the Lexington County LMI neighborhoods.
 As a result, 100% of these funds will serve to meet the Low-Moderate Income Area (LMA) national objective.